• Skip to primary navigation

 • For the sauce: Soy sauce, rice vinegar, sriracha, and just a bit of cornstarch.

-• Oil: I like to use avocado oil.
+• Oil: I use avocado oil.
+Other good options include ghee and refined sesame oil.

-• Shredded cabbage: To make life easy I use pre-shredded bagged cabbage.
-But it's not difficult to shred it yourself.
+• Shredded cabbage: To make life easy, I use pre-shredded bagged cabbage.

 Instructions

-• Stir-fry the cabbage, garlic, and ginger.
-Then add the shredded chicken.
+Combine the sauce ingredients in a small bowl.
+Stir-fry the cabbage, garlic, and ginger.
+Add the shredded chicken.

-That's it!
-As is the case with most stir-fry recipes, the cooking itself is very quick.
+2. As is the case with most stir-fry recipes, the cooking itself is quick.
 It's the prep that takes most of the time.
-And when using precooked chicken and pre-shredded cabbage, even the prep is quick and easy.
+When using precooked chicken and pre-shredded cabbage, even the prep is quick and easy.

-Can you use a thickener other than cornstarch?
+Can I use a thickener other than cornstarch?

-I don't worry about the cornstarch because I only use 1 teaspoon which is then divided between four servings.
+I don't worry about the cornstarch because I only use one teaspoon, which is then divided between four servings.
+This adds just 0.5 grams of carbs to each serving.

 Can I use pork instead of chicken?